arvinsalehi/rust-learning/README.md

 ### tips
 - Inappropriate language in use in scripts.
 BE CAREFUL :)
-- OD = Original Docs link
+- OD = Original Docs link.
+- OG = Think of 2Pac in Rap industry.

 ## Contents